How to Supercharge Your Podcast Metadata

 Keywords are key! 🗝️

-The Google robots will search your metadata for keywords and then they can recommend your podcast in the top of their search results when someone searches for something that relates to the subject of your show.
+The search engine robots will search your metadata for keywords and then they can recommend your podcast in the top of their search results when someone searches for something that relates to the subject of your show.

 Second: